ShadjaDevs/shadja/README.md

 ### Deployment

-To update the server with any changes you have made to the app, either check out your branch on the VM or (if your changes are in master) update master branch in VM.
-(Essentially, have your code show up in the VM)
+To update the server with any changes you have made to the app,
+- either check out your branch on the VM
+- or (if your changes are in master) update master branch in VM.

+Now, your code should be there in the VM at `/home/ubuntu/src/shadja`.

 Then, run